Tax Treatment of Direct Primary Care

 The "Gap Plan" Logic

 While the Affordable Care Act and many states contain language expressly stating that DPC is NOT insurance, the folks in treasury continue to maintain the argument that when an individual patient purchases a DPC plan he has bought a type of "gap" insurance.
 Following their faulty logic further, they conclude that the purchase of this second "gap" plan means that the individual is no longer eligible to use or contribute to a health savings account because the addition of the "gap" product means that the individual no longer has a qualifying high deducible health plan (which is what made him HSA eligible in the first place).
 This letter sent to the IRS by Senator Murray, Senator Cantwell, and Congressman McDermott referenced the DPC provision of the ACA (section 1301(a)(3)) - stating that DPC was not an insurance plan.
 They argued that section 223(c) of the Internal Revenue Code should be updated to reflect that DPC medical homes are not a type of "health plan" and that periodic fee payments to primary care physicians should be recognized as a "qualified medical expense" under section 213(d) of the Internal Revenue Code.
 In this response from Commissioner Koskinen, the IRS declined to decide whether periodic fees might be a qualified medical expense under 213(d), but did make it clear that they view DPC as a second health plan under section 223(c)(1)(A)(ii).
 For DPC periodic fees to not be viewed as a second plan, it would need to be considered disregarded coverage under section 223(c)(1)(B) or be designed so that it exclusively covered preventive care.
 For those planning to get creative with the exclusively preventive care exception, note that the IRS defines preventive care in a narrow manner.
+You might also consider the narrowness of this preventive exception as contemplated by Sullivan Benefits as well.

 The DPC Coalition has been fighting this issue for years and sought to educate the IRS so that a helpful clarification could be made.
 Rather than changing their policy to be consistent with other federal and state laws, the IRS has stated that if we want this corrected, we must "pass a bill."
 Here is a link to SB 1989, which was drafted in part to resolve this issue.